pedrozan/algorithms-in-javascript/README.md

 - [Insertion Sort](sorting/insertionSort.js) - Sorts by inserting the elements on their correct positions.
 Use this on small collections or when the collection is almost sorted.

+- [Merge Sort](sorting/mergeSort.js) - Sorts by dividing the collection successively in two parts, sorting the parts and merging back the sorted parts.
+This is a stable sort, use it when you need to keep equal pairs on their original order.

-- [Quick Sort](sorting/quickSort.js) - Sorts by dividing the collection in two parts and sorting each part separatedly.
+- [Quick Sort](sorting/quickSort.js) - Sorts by dividing the collection in two parts and sorting each part separately.
 This is best used when you want a good average-case behavior.